Sweeping new vaccine mandates for 100 million Americans

 Biden has encouraged COVID-19 vaccine requirements in settings like schools, workplaces and university campuses, and the White House hopes the strengthened federal mandate will inspire more businesses to follow suit.
 On Thursday, the Los Angeles Board of Education was expected to vote on requiring all students 12 and older to be fully vaccinated in the the nation’s second-largest school district.

+Walmart, the nation’s largest private employer, said in late July it was requiring that all workers at its headquarters in Bentonville, Arkansas, as well as its managers who travel within the U.S. be vaccinated against COVID-19 by Oct.
+4. But the company stopped short of requiring shots for its frontline workers.

+CVS Health said in late August it would require certain employees who interact with patients to be fully vaccinated by the end of October.
+That includes nurses, care managers and pharmacists.

-The Department of Veterans Affairs, Department of Health and Human Services, the Indian Health Service, and the National Institutes of Health have previously announced vaccine requirements for much of their staffs, and the Pentagon moved last month to require all servicemembers to get vaccinated.
+In the government, several federal agencies have previously announced vaccine requirements for much of their staffs, particularly those in healthcare roles like the Department of Veterans Affairs, and the Pentagon moved last month to require all servicemembers to get vaccinated.
 Combined, the White House estimates those requirements cover 2.5 million Americans.
 Thursday's order is expected to impact nearly 2 million more federal workers and potentially millions of contractors.

+Biden’s measures should help, but what’s really needed is a change in mindset for many people, said Dr. Joshua Sharfstein, vice dean at the Johns Hopkins Bloomberg School of Public Health in Baltimore.

+“There is an aspect to this now that has to do with our country being so divided,” said Sharfstein.
+“This has become so politicized that people can’t see the value of a vaccination that can save their lives.
+Our own divisions are preventing us from ending a pandemic.”

+“Put simply, workers deserve a voice in their working conditions,” said national President Everett Kelley.
+"We expect to bargain over this change prior to implementation, and we urge everyone who is able to get vaccinated as soon as they can do so.”

+Larry Cosme, president of the Federal Law Enforcement Officers Association, called the mandate for federal workers “ill conceived," saying, “Vaccination should be promoted through education and encouragement – not coercion.”

-More than 177 million are fully vaccinated against the coronavirus, but confirmed cases of the virus have shot up in recent weeks to an average of about 140,000 per day with on average about 1,000 Americans dying from the virus daily, according to data from the Centers for Disease Control and Prevention.
+More than 177 million Americans are fully vaccinated against the coronavirus, but confirmed cases have shot up in recent weeks to an average of about 140,000 per day with on average about 1,000 deaths, according to data from the Centers for Disease Control and Prevention.

-Most of the spread — and the vast majority of severe illness and death — is occurring among those not yet fully vaccinated against the virus.
+Most of the spread — and the vast majority of severe illness and death — is occurring among those not yet fully vaccinated.
 So-called breakthrough infections in vaccinated people occur, but tend to be far less dangerous.

-“We cannot accept this to be the new normal,” said Dr. Leana Wen, a former Baltimore health commissioner who comments regularly on the pandemic..
-If the pandemic continues unabated, it will mean 500,000 deaths a year.
-“Surely no one wants that.”

-Wen has been urging the White House to take a stronger line on vaccine requirements, including the use of so-called vaccine “passports” for travel and workplace mandates that leave little wiggle room.

-“I want to see the full power of the federal government here, and not more half measures,” she said.
-“I want to see a hard reset from the Biden administration, not more nibbling around the edges.”

-Federal officials are moving ahead with plans to begin administering booster shots of the mRNA vaccines to bolster protection against the more transmissible delta variant of the virus.
+Federal officials are moving ahead with plans to begin administering booster shots of the mRNA vaccines to bolster protection against the more transmissible delta variant.
 Last month Biden announced plans to make them available beginning on Sept.
 20, but only the Pfizer vaccine will likely have received regulatory approval for a third dose by that time.
-Federal regulators are seeking additional data from Moderna that will likely delay its booster approval until October.

 Officials are aiming to administer the booster shots about eight months after the second dose of the two-dose vaccines.